Sabah State Mosque

-Sabah State Mosque (Masjid Negeri Sabah) is the state mosque of Sabah, located at Sembulan roundabout between Jalan Mat Salleh and Jalan Tunku Abdul Rahman in Kota Kinabalu, Sabah, Malaysia.
+Sabah State Mosque (Masjid Negeri Sabah) is the state mosque of Sabah, in Kota Kinabalu, Malaysia.
+It is located at Bulatan Sembulan on Jalan Tunku Abdul Rahman.

 History

-Construction began in 1970 and was completed in 1975.
-The architectural design was by Arkitek Jurubina Bertiga, led by Dato Baharuddin Abu Kassim.
-The mosque was officially opened on 28 June 1977 by the sixth Yang di-Pertuan Agong, Sultan Yahya Petra of Kelantan.
+Construction of the mosque began in 1970 and was completed in 1975.
+It was officially opened on 28 June 1977 by the Yang di-Pertuan Agong, Tuanku Yahya Petra.

+Architects Team 3 completed the mosque in 1975, with the design led by Baharuddin Abu Kassim.
+The mosque can accommodate 5,000 worshippers.

 Sabah State Mausoleum

-The Sabah State Mausoleum is situated near the mosque.
-Tun Fuad Stephens, Chief Minister of Sabah (1976) who died in the Double Six Tragedy plane crash on 6 June 1976, became the first person laid to rest at this mausoleum.